SML369/Zuber-Ride-Sharing/README.md

 * Exploratory Data Analysis (EDA):

-Identified ride trends by time of day, company, and neighborhood
+* Identified ride trends by time of day, company, and neighborhood

-Analyzed trip duration and distance distributions
+* Analyzed trip duration and distance distributions

 * Hypothesis Testing:

-Examined the impact of weather on ride demand using statistical analysis
+* Examined the impact of weather on ride demand using statistical analysis

-Compared ride frequency on rainy vs. clear days
+* Compared ride frequency on rainy vs. clear days

-* Visualizations: